jump-dev/JuMP.jl/docs/src/manual/solutions.md

  y[b] ≤ 1
 ```

-## Check if optimal solution exists
+## Check if an optimal solution exists

 Use [`has_optimal_solution`](@ref) to check if the solver found an optimal
 solution: